December 1, 2021 |

 Cane pruned VSP (vertical shoot position) trellising and rocky clay soil in Lodi's Borden Ranch AVA.

-French born winemaker Franck Lambert during quiet moment in Lodi's Stama Winery.
+French-born winemaker Franck Lambert during a quiet moment in Lodi's Stama Winery.

-Cattle grazing on federal protected wetlands between vineyard blocks in Lodi's Borden Ranch AVA.
+Cattle grazing on federally protected wetlands between vineyard blocks in Lodi's Borden Ranch AVA.

 Cinsaut in Bechthold Vineyard, Lodi's oldest vines (planted in 1886), just before spring bud break.